Formula: Mg3Si4O6 or 3MgO.4SiO2.H2O

 This body is made from approximately 50:35:15 ball clay:talc:silica:silica sand.
 These test bars are fired from cone 2 to 9 oxidation (bottom to top) and 10 Reduction and from them the porosity and fired shrinkage can be measured (shown for each bar).
 Notice that the fired shrinkage is pretty stable from cone 2 to 8, but accelerates at cone 9 oxidation.
 But in reduction this stage has not been reached yet.
 The same thing happens with porosity, the cone 9 bar is dramatically more dense than the cone 8 one.
 But in reduction, it is still porous.

-Permeability demonstration.
-Texas talc (left) quickly absorbs all the water poured on top.
-The water is just sitting on top of the Montana talc (right) and has not permeated at all.
-Montana talc resists whetting of the particles much more.
+Texas talc (left) quickly absorbs all the water poured on it.
+Montana talc (right) resists whetting of the particles much more, the water is just sitting on top and has not penetrated at all.

 Talc exhibits unique powder characteristics, a product of the particle shape and particle surface characteristics.
 While most powders slide cleanly from this stainless steel scoop, talc powder leaves a film.
 Dolomite and calcium carbonate are similar.